John Dean Provincial Park: Geography

-The park itself, and the larger old-growth forest which contains the park, are bounded by Saanich Inlet to the west, the affluent community of Dean Park bounds portions of the forest on the east slope, the remainder is bounded on the south and south east by low-density residential and mixed-use agriculture, some pockets under the auspices of the Canadian Agricultural Land Reserve.
+The park itself, and the larger old-growth forest which contains the park, are bounded by Saanich Inlet to the west, the affluent community of Dean Park bounds portions of the forest on the east slope, the remainder is bounded on the south and southeast by low-density residential and mixed-use agriculture, some pockets under the auspices of the Canadian Agricultural Land Reserve.

 The peninsula is only about 8 km wide where it straddles the park, and scenic views of Saanich Inlet to the west and of Cordova Channel, to the east are obtainable from marked vantage points.

 Mount Newton itself straddles North and Central Saanich, neighbouring municipalities of the Capital Regional District.
 The Greater Victoria region is known for its mild climate, tourism, government and technology sectors, ferry service to the Lower Mainland, and for the naval base CFB Esquimalt.
-The small but busy Victoria International Airport lies a short distance to the north east, which, in addition to commercial traffic, is home to the 443 Maritime Helicopter Squadron and is frequented by small planes, readily observed in the surrounding areas.
+The small but busy Victoria International Airport lies a short distance to the northeast, which, in addition to commercial traffic, is home to the 443 Maritime Helicopter Squadron and is frequented by small planes, readily observed in the surrounding areas.

 History

-In First Nations culture, the top of the mountain was called ȽÁU,WELṈEW̱, the high land that enabled them to survive the great flood-they anchored their canoe with a western red cedar rope to a tall arbutus tree at the summit. ȽÁU,WELNEW is best pronounced as Tlay-will-nook.
+In First Nations culture, the top of the mountain was called ȽÁU,WELṈEW̱, the high land that enabled them to survive the great flood.
+They anchored their canoe with a western red cedar rope to a tall arbutus tree at the summit. ȽÁU,WELNEW is best pronounced as Tlay-will-nook.

-In the early 1900s, pioneer John Dean (1850-1943) erected a cabin close to what is now the centre of the park.
+In the early 1900s, pioneer John Dean (1850–1943) erected a cabin close to what is now the centre of the park.
 Dean donated the original land which became the park in 1921, which was later expanded.
 Dean's cabin was razed in 1957, but the foundation and much of the building material remains, and the site is marked with a signpost.
 He is described as an eccentric who had been the mayor of Rossland and a life-long bachelor.
 He was interred at Ross Bay Cemetery.